antedoro/SensorMenu-electron/README.md

 ```

 This command will generate the distributable files in the `dist/` directory.
 For macOS, this typically creates a `.dmg` or `.app` file.

+## macOS Installation and Troubleshooting

+On macOS, Gatekeeper may block the application because it is not yet notarized by Apple.
+If you see a message that "SensorMenu" is damaged and can't be opened, you will need to manually bypass Gatekeeper.

+Here's how:

+1. Open the `.dmg` file and drag `SensorMenu.app` to your `/Applications` folder.
+2. Open the Terminal and run this command:
+    ```bash
+    xattr -cr /Applications/SensorMenu.app
+    ```
+After running this command, you should be able to open the application.